Nearly 1 in 5 adults who had COVID have lingering symptoms - U.S. study

 Long COVID symptoms range from fatigue, rapid heartbeat, shortness of breath, cognitive difficulties, chronic pain, sensory abnormalities and muscle weakness.
 They can be debilitating and last for weeks or months after recovery from the initial infection.

-The CDC analysis also found that younger adults were more likely to have persistent symptoms than older adults.
+The CDC analysis also found that younger adults were more likely to report persistent symptoms than older adults.

-Women were also more likely to have long COVID than men, according to the study, with 9.4% of U.S. adult women reporting long COVID symptoms compared to 5.5% of men.
+Women were also more likely to report long COVID than men, according to the study, with 9.4% of U.S. adult women reporting long COVID symptoms compared to 5.5% of men.

-The survey found nearly 9% of Hispanic adults have long COVID, higher than non-Hispanic white and Black adults, and more than twice the percentage of non-Hispanic Asian adults.
+The survey found nearly 9% of Hispanic adults reported long COVID, higher than non-Hispanic white and Black adults, and more than twice the percentage of non-Hispanic Asian adults.

-There were also differences based on U.S states, with Kentucky and Alabama reporting the highest percentage of adults with long COVID symptoms, while Hawaii, Maryland and Virginia reported the lowest, according to the survey.
+There were also differences based on U.S states, with the highest percentage of adults reporting long COVID symptoms in Kentucky and Alabama, while Hawaii, Maryland and Virginia had the lowest.

+Among the experimental survey's limitations, the CDC cautions in technical notes, is that the percentage of adults who self-report ever having had COVID-19 is lower than estimates based on national seroprevalence studies.
+The survey also relies on online responses, and had a low (6.2%) response rate.

 Register now for FREE unlimited access to Reuters.com